Liogl/case-interview-prep/README.md

 Be Coachable: Show that you can take feedback and adapt your approach.
 This is a sign that you'll be able to learn and grow on the job.

 Remember, the goal is not necessarily to "solve" the case, but to demonstrate your problem-solving skills, business acumen, and communication abilities.

+### Summary
+Case interview flow:
+1. Understand the case background, and what is asked for
+2. Ask clarifying questions
+3. Structure a framework
+4. Start the case: go through the framework defined
+5. Land the plane: deliver a recommendation, post-mortem discussion

+## Links
+Learn Case Interviews in Under 30 minutes: https://www.youtube.com/watch?v=akdsoi71R6U